generalentropy/ChessPlayerFinder/README.md

 ## Description

 This is a simple web application for searching, viewing, and creating a database of chess player profiles.
-The application is written in pure JavaScript ES6 and CSS3, with no external libraries.
+The application is written in vanilla JavaScript ES6 and CSS3, with no external libraries.

 ## Features